iqbal-lab-org/paper_pfalciparum_DBs/README.md

+---
+title: Genotyping highly-variable *P.falciparum* genes
+author: Brice Letcher
+---

-# Rationale
+# Summary

-This project genotypes malariaGEN samples using gramtools.
+This project genotypes malariaGEN samples at a set of specific *P. falciparum* genes, using a genome-graph-based pipeline.
+See `docs/pf_genes.pdf` for a list and rationale of the genes picked for analysis.

+Two of these, DBLMSP and DBLMSP2, were analysed in detail, supporting the following publication:

+> Gene conversion drives allelic dimorphism in two paralogous surface antigens of the malaria parasite *P. falciparum*

+Some of the others are analysed a little bit more in my thesis:

+> Genome-graph based genotyping with applications to highly variable genes in *P. falciparum*. https://doi.org/10.17863/CAM.93368

+# Structure

+The project is divided into Snakemake workflows, at `analysis/workflows`.
+Code used by the workflows is in `analysis/scripts`.

+Reproducibility is mediated by a singularity container, whose definition is at `reproducibility/container/singu_def.def`.

+An additional repository is included in this project, as a git subtree, called `plasmo_paralogs`.
+That sub-project runs all the sequence analyses of DBLMSP and DBLMSP2, and is structured in the same way as this one (README.md, Snakemake workflows, scripts).

 # Workflows

 ## Constraints

 In each workflow I load a global configfile ("common.yaml") and a set of common python utilities ("common_utils.py"). "common.yaml" must be loaded before "common_utils.py", and "common_utils.py" must be loaded before other "utils.py".

 ## Conventions

 Inside workflows, functions prefixed with `cu_` come from `analysis/workflows/common_utils.py`

 Similarly, each workflow's own `analysis/workflows/<workflow_name>/utils.py` defines functions prefixed with a two-letter code: e.g. for `download_data`, functions will start with `dd_`.

 ## Running a workflow